zacharypettitt/Thinkful-Files/README.md

-# Python-Files
+# Thinkful-Files
-A compilation of the files I've amassed learning Python.
+A compilation of the files I've amassed with Thinkful.